Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 8. Sponge Play

-Make a bowl of water and get your child to soak up the water with a sponge, then transfer the water to an empty bowl by squeezing it out.
+Make a bowl of water and get your kids to soak up the water with a sponge, then transfer the water to an empty bowl by squeezing it out.
 This is also good for strengthening the finger muscles.

 9. Floating and Sinking